The children’s welfare in all areas is very important to us at St Matthew’s.

 This is located outside Mrs Odell’s Pastoral suite, children are encouraged to write down any concerns.
 These will be addressed by a member of staff.

-Mrs Odell is our full time Pastoral Leader.
+Mrs Odell is our Pastoral Leader.
 Mrs Odell works with both the parents and children to support children who may need “Talk Time.”
 This is an intervention designed to support children who may be suffering from a loss/ bereavement, self-esteem issues, anger management, anxieties relating to a change in the home/ school situation, and lack of confidence to name a few.
-Mrs Odell also works closely with our Child Protection Team to support those children who may need additional support as requested by Social Services.
-Mrs Odell also provides “play therapy” and is supported in this work by Mrs Cheesman.
+Mrs Odell also works closely with our Safeguarding Team to support those children who may need additional support as requested by Social Services.
+We can provide ‘play therapy’ as an intervention with either Mrs Cheesman or Mrs Page.

 Pets as Therapy – Reading Dog Workshop